MONA Review Kick-off

 “A Shit Factory.
 You don’t want to see it.
 You really don’t.
 Ohhhhh.
 It shows you the making of shit.”
-Jim screwed up his face and held up his hands like he’d touched and smelled shit.
+Subsequently, Jim screwed up his face and held up his curled hands like he’d touched and smelled shit.
 “If you see it you’ll want to vomit.”

-I liked how it conveyed that the Honest Abe of today is made up of “truth” from the media, but the sculpture sat in a huge, bare walkway, looking cheap.
+I liked how it conveyed that the Honest Abe of today is made up of “truth” from the media, but the sculpture sat in a huge, bare walkway, looking cheap and nasty.

-On second thoughts, that’s probably the message that Mona was emphasising by placing the piece there!
+On second thoughts, that’s probably the message that MONA was emphasising by placing the piece there!

 Who’s a sexy, creepy girl?

-- The Museum of Everything consisted of many small rooms with entryways that weren’t consistently positioned like those of a house.
-There was no identifiable central hallway, which created a bit of a maze-like effect.
+It consisted of many small rooms with entryways that weren’t consistently positioned like those of a house.
+There was no identifiable central hallway, which created somewhat of a maze-like effect.

-With heart thumping, I found an attendant who told me how to escape from The Museum of Everything.
+With heart thumping, I found an attendant who told me how to escape from The unsettling Museum of Everything.

-Basically, if Mona clicks with you, you’ll want to stay there for a good five hours or so.
+Basically, if MONA clicks with you, you’ll want to stay there for a good five hours or so.